Total Functions in QMA: Problems in TFQMA

 \subsection{Quantum money based on knots.}

-As we discuss in the conclusion, there is a close connection between problems in $\TFQMA$ and public key quantum money \cite{A09}.
+Public key quantum money was introduced in \cite{A09}.
 Here we show how the scheme of \cite{FGHLS12} in which the quantum money consists of coherent superposition of (representations of) knots induces a problem in $\TFQMA$.

 We first recall that any knot can be represented by a grid diagram $G$.
 We denote by $D(G)$ the size of the grid diagram.
 Any grid diagram $G$ can be encoded by two disjoint permutations $\Pi_X$ and $\Pi_O$ of $D(G)$ elements.
-We denote by $\vert G\rangle =\vert D(G),\Pi_X,\Pi_O\rangle$ a quantum encoding of such a grid diagram.
+We denote by

+a quantum encoding of such a grid diagram.
 The one-variate Alexander polynomial $A(G)$ can be efficiently computed from the representation $G$ of a knot \cite{A28}.

 In \cite{FGHLS12} it is proposed that the following states, labeled by grid diagrams $G$, can be used as quantum money

 where $D(G)$ is the dimension of the grid diagram $G$; $A(G)$ is the Alexander polynomial of the corresponding knot; the superposition is over grid diagrams $G'$ of dimension between $2$ and $2D$ with the same Alexander polynomial $A(G')=A(G)$; $N$ is a normalisation factor; $q(d')$ is the following quasi--Gaussian distribution over grid diagram dimensions between $2$ and $2D$: $q(d') = \left \lceil{y(d')/y_{\min}}\right \rceil$, where $y(d')= \frac{1}{d'! \left[ \frac{d'!}{e}\right]} \exp \left(-(d'-D )^2/ 2 D\right)$, for $2 \leq d' \leq 2D$, with $y_{\min}$ the minimum value of $y(d')$ for $2 \leq d' \leq 2D$, and where for a positive real number $x$ we denote by $\lceil x \rceil$ the smallest integer which is at least $x$, and we set $[x] = \lceil x - 1/2 \rceil$.